6 Amazing Exercises that Improve Athletic Speed

 Exercise #2 One arm One leg tubing row

 This is a great speed exercise because it focuses on both deceleration (which is what most quick athlete do better than other athletes in athletic speed) and acceleration.

 a.
 The initial position is having the athlete squat/bend on one leg and resist the pulling action of the tubing.
 The decelerators are kicked on.

 b.
 Then the athlete quickly stands and pulls on the tubing while driving the knee up.
 This recruits the accelerators.

 c.
-The extra benefits of the this exercise is the balance and stability ttraining.
+The extra benefits of this exercise are the balance and stability training.

 We normally do 2-4 sets of 5-8 reps per side.
-Slow down into the squat/bend and explosive up.
+Go down slow into the squat/bend and be explosive coming up.

 Exercise #3 Reactive Shuffles and Crossovers